EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 * Accepting responsibility for, and learning from, our mistakes.
 * Committing to repairing harm when it occurs.
 * Seeking out moments of learning and growth.
-* Putting what is best for the community over ourselves.
 * Behaving in other ways that promote and sustain the well-being of our community.

 Examples of negative, undesirable behavior include: